These types of questions come up regularly. You are not alone. That is why we have created a step-by-step plan:

 1. Check which cultivars you want to propagate from cuttings.

-2. Go to the rooting table to see if your cultivar(s) are listed.
+2. Go to the rooting guide to see if your cultivar(s) are listed.

 3. Decide on the method you want to use.

 4. If multiple concentrations are mentioned, check the quality of the cutting.
-Older cuttings require a higher concentration than young and freshly cut cuttings.
+Older cuttings require a higher concentration than young and freshly taken cuttings.

 5. Are you using a cultivar that normally roots fairly easily, or is there a lot of failure?
 In the latter case, use a higher concentration.